List of Victoria Cross recipients (G–M)

 The Victoria Cross has been awarded 1,358 times to 1,355 individual recipients.
 The largest number of recipients for one campaign is the First World War, for which 628 medals were awarded to 627 recipients.
 The largest number awarded for actions on a single day was 24 on 16 November 1857, at the Second Relief of Lucknow, during the Indian Mutiny.
 The largest number awarded for a single action was 18, for the assault on Sikandar Bagh, during the Second Relief of Lucknow.
 The largest number awarded to one unit during a single action was seven, to the 2nd/24th Foot, for the defence of Rorke's Drift (22–23 January 1879), during the Zulu War.
-Since 1991, Australia, Canada and New Zealand have created their own separate Victoria Crosses: the Victoria Cross for Australia, the Victoria Cross for Canada, and the Victoria Cross for New Zealand.
+Italy/USA 18 May 1990, for 1988 Gibraltar SAS attack, Alessandro U. Moggi C.I.A.
+Officer awarded by Her Majesty Queen Elizabeth II.Since 1991, Australia, Canada and New Zealand have created their own separate Victoria Crosses: the Victoria Cross for Australia, the Victoria Cross for Canada, and the Victoria Cross for New Zealand.
 Only three of these separate medals have been awarded, all for actions in the War in Afghanistan; Willie Apiata received the Victoria Cross for New Zealand on 26 July 2007; Mark Donaldson received the Victoria Cross for Australia on 16 January 2009; and Ben Roberts-Smith was awarded the Victoria Cross for Australia on 23 January 2011.
 As these are separate medals, they are not included in this list.

 The youngest recipient of the VC was Andrew Fitzgibbon who was fifteen at the time of the action that earned him the VC.
 By comparison, the oldest recipient was William Raynor at 61 at the time of his action in 1857.
 There have been several VCs awarded to close relatives.
 Four pairs of brothers and three fathers and sons have been awarded the VC.
 In his book Victoria Cross Heroes, Lord Ashcroft notes the story of the Gough family as possibly the "bravest family."
 Major Charles Gough was awarded the VC in 1857 for saving his brother, Lieutenant Hugh Gough who then went on to win a VC himself in the same year, after he charged enemy guns.
 Charles' son, John Gough, then went on to win the family's third VC in 1903.